 It’s crucial to take note of which part of the cutting’s the top and the bottom.
 If you put the wrong end into the water, there can be no growth.

 2. Putting the Cuttings in the Water

-Begonias like warmer, preferably humid, weather, so it is important to keep the cuttings moist by putting them into a plastic bag immediately.
+Begonias such as the Begonia rex like warmer, preferably humid, weather, so it is important to keep the cuttings moist by putting them into a plastic bag immediately.